opieters/MIRRA/firmware/README.md

 - `ls` or `list`: Lists all the files currently housed in the filesystem.

-- `print ARG`: Prints a file with name `ARG` to the serial output.
+- `print ARG` or `printfile ARG`: Prints the file with name `ARG` to the serial output.

-- `printhex ARG`: Prints a file with name `ARG` to the serial output, interpreted in hexadecimal notation.
+- `printhex ARG` or `printfilehex ARG`: Prints the file with name `ARG` to the serial output, interpreted in hexadecimal notation.
 Useful for pure binary files (ending in .dat).

-- `rm ARG`: Removes the file `ARG` from the filesystem if it exists and if it is not currently in use.
+- `remove ARG` or `rm ARG`: Removes the file `ARG` from the filesystem if it exists and if it is not currently in use.

 - `touch ARG`: Creates an empty file with the name `ARG` on the filesystem.